 If you are part of an international entertainment group that will be performing in the US, you may qualify for the P-1B visa.

-We will help you get on track to find the best path to temporary immigration to the US.
+We will help you find the best path to temporary immigration to the US.

 Click on the heading that interests you: